Friends of the Ashland Public Library Bylaws

 Section 1.
 Qualification

 The Organization is a membership organization.
-Members qualify for membership by paying the specified membership dues or as deemed by the Board of Directors (“Board”).
+Membership is open to all natural (non-corporate) persons 18 years of age or older.
 Membership ceases when dues cease to be paid or when membership is revoked at the discretion of the Board.

-Membership levels and associated dues can be found on the Organization’s website (https://friendsofashlandlibrary.org/) and in the Organization’s brochure.
-Dues will cover the calendar year.
+Membership levels and associated dues can be found on the Organization’s website (friendsofashlandlibrary.org) and in the Organization’s brochure.
+Membership benefits are the same for all dues categories, except that a promotional gift may be offered for certain categories, if the category and gift are stated on the website.

-Member rights are restricted to electing the Board of Directors; each Member has one vote.
+Member rights are restricted to election and removal of the Board of Directors; each Member has one vote.

 ARTICLE III: BOARD OF DIRECTORS